transdigiware/blockchain/index.md

 | I am an experienced Fabric customer.
 Are peer, CA, orderer, and smart contract images available and supported? | Yes | No |
 | Where can I learn more? |See [About {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3](/docs/blockchain-sw-213?topic=blockchain-sw-213-console-ocp-about#console-ocp-about-offers)  | See [About {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview-capabilities) |
 {: caption="Table 1.
 Which offering is right for your business?" caption-side="bottom"}

-** {{site.data.keyword.blockchainfull_notm}} images - Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3 includes an entitlement to images for [peer](/docs/blockchain?topic=blockchain-glossary#glossary-peer), [Certificate Authority](#x2016383){: term}, [ordering service](#x9826021){: term}, and [smart contract](/docs/blockchain?topic=blockchain-glossary#glossary-smart-contracts) containers that are signed by IBM.
-The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
-The images are bundled with support from IBM.
-The {{site.data.keyword.blockchainfull_notm}}  images do not include the {{site.data.keyword.blockchainfull_notm}} management console or operator.
-This offering is intended for experienced Fabric users with existing Fabric deployments.
-For more information, see [Using the IBM Blockchain images](/docs/blockchain-sw-213?topic=blockchain-sw-213-blockchain-images).

 ### Developer Tools